-To the delight of Star Wars fans everywhere it was announced on May 4, 2016 that Respawn Entertainment, the studio behind the excellent Titanfall series, was making a Star Wars game.
+To the delight of Star Wars fans everywhere it was announced on May 4, 2016 that Respawn Entertainment, the studio behind the Titanfall series, was making a Star Wars game.
 Better yet, it was also revealed that the game would focus on the series’ famous Jedi – exciting as previous Star Wars games, such as Star Wars Battlefield, have mainly focused on storm troopers.

 Star Wars Jedi: Fallen Order release date